 Instructions

-- Preheat the oven to 400 F. In a large pot, heat oil over a medium flame.
-Add the onion and let cook for about 5 minutes, until the onions are translucent.
+- Preheat the oven to 400 F. Warm the oil in a large pot over medium heat.
+Add the onion and cook, stirring frequently, for about 5 minutes, until they are translucent.

-- While the soup cooks, toss the chickpeas in a bowl with salt, pepper and cumin and a dash of oil.
-Pour them onto a baking sheet and bake for 15-20 minutes.
+- While the soup cooks, toss the chickpeas in a bowl with salt, pepper, cumin and a dash of oil.
+Pour them onto a baking sheet lined with foil, and bake for 15-20 minutes, until crispy.

-- After 30 mins is up, add the soup to a blender with some dairy-free milk (I used about 1/2 cup per batch in the blender) and blend until smooth.
+- Once all the veggies in the soup are tender, transfer it to a blender with some nondairy milk (I used about 1/2 cup per batch in the blender) and blend until smooth.
 Repeat until all the soup is blended.
-You can also use an emulsifier if you have one!

-- Portion out the meals you need in containers and top with chickpeas – as many as you want.
+- Portion the meals you need in containers and top with chickpeas—as many as you want.
 Freeze the rest!